jana19-dev/pennywise/.github/instructions/pennywise.instructions.md

 	•	Firebase Setup: Create a Firebase project in the Firebase console.
 Enable Google Sign-In as a provider under Authentication.
 Obtain the Firebase config keys (apiKey, authDomain, projectId, etc.) and include them in the app (e.g., in a client-side config or .env for sensitive parts).
 Also set up a Firebase Service Account if using the Admin SDK on the server (this will provide credentials JSON for server-side verification).
 	•	Auth UI: Create a login page (/login route).
 Include a “Sign in with Google” button.
 Use Firebase Web SDK in the client: initialize Firebase app with config, then use signInWithPopup or signInWithRedirect for GoogleAuthProvider.
 This will handle the Google OAuth flow and sign the user in on the client side, obtaining a Firebase ID Token (JWT) for the user.
 	•	SvelteKit Hooks for Auth: Use SvelteKit’s hooks (src/hooks.server.ts) to establish server-side auth on each request.
 Specifically, on each request, check if the client has sent a session cookie or authorization header containing the Firebase ID Token.
 If so, use Firebase Admin SDK (or Firebase’s REST API) to verify the token’s signature and decode it.
 This yields the Firebase uid and user info.
 With that, look up or create a corresponding User in our database:
-	•	On first login, create a new User record (with firebaseUid = uid, name, email from token) and store its ID.
+	•	On first login, create a new User record (with googleId = uid, name, email from token) and store its ID.
 	•	Store the user’s ID in the session (depending on SvelteKit version, this could be in event.locals or using cookie session).
 We can set an HttpOnly cookie with a session ID or the token, or since the token can serve as auth, we might just keep verifying it each time (though that’s slightly expensive – a session cookie signed by our server might be better after initial verify).
 	•	For simplicity, we might use the Firebase ID token on each request (sent via Authorization header by the client after login) and verify it in the handle hook, then set event.locals.user with our DB user info.
 	•	Protecting Routes: Use SvelteKit’s load functions or handle hook to redirect unauthorized users.
 For example, in hooks.server.ts, if event.locals.user is not set (not logged in) and the route is a private page, you can throw a redirect to /login.
 Alternatively, use +page.server.js load to check locals.user and redirect.
 The layout can also check and redirect if user is missing.